-The DVD Chicago Drawbridges from Hatch Werks Films is available for schools, libraries, or home use.
-This 57-minute documentary plus 100-minutes of special features was co-produced by Director Stephen Hatch and narrator Patrick McBriarty.
+The DVD Chicago Drawbridges is available for schools, libraries, or home use from Hatch Werks Films.
+This 57-minute documentary plus 100-minutes of special features chronicles the importance of the bridges to the Windy City from the first wood footbridge built by a tavern owner in 1832 to the iconic steel and concrete spans of today.
 Order your copy from the film website www.ChicagoDrawbridges.com

-Patrick's first children's picture book Bridges of All Kinds presents 50 full-color photographs of natural, big, small,
+Patrick's first children's book Bridges of All Kinds is a photographic story presenting 50 full-color photographs of natural, big, small,

 yellow, bumpy, railroad, covered, and various other bridges from around

 the world.
 It beautifully reveals the vast variety of shapes, sizes, materials, and uses of bridges that are so integral to human civilization.

 Paperback, 36 pages and published by PTM Werks Inc. These are available now and are signed by the author.